chicio/ID3TagEditor/README.md

 * Apple TV
 * Linux (on distros where Swift is available)

-ID3TagEditor let you read and write ID3Tag to your mp3 files.
+ID3TagEditor gives you the ability to read and write ID3Tag to your mp3 files.

 #### Read